 While still in high school, Colin joined the staff of then-Assemblywoman Annie Rabbitt–beginning as a volunteer, then becoming an intern and eventually the youngest aide ever hired by the New York State Assembly.

 As a college student, Colin founded and chaired a nonpartisan government reform political action committee (New Dawn NY) that promoted ethics reform, budget reform and job creation.
 Through New Dawn NY, Colin successfully created the grassroots “Stop NY Double Dip” campaign that garnered local, statewide, and national media attention.

 After college, Colin joined the staff of Senator Greg Ball, serving as Director of Operations for the NYS Senate Veterans, Homeland Security and Military Affairs Committee.

-In 2015, Colin was honored by the Lymphatic Education and Research Network and “Connor’s Spartans” for his work as a State Senate staff member on behalf of the lymphatic disease community.
+In 2015, Colin was honored by the Lymphatic Education and Research Network and “Connor’s Spartans” for his work as a state Senate staff member on behalf of the lymphatic disease community.

 Colin is a member of numerous community, civic and fraternal organizations.
 He is a parishioner of St. Mary’s Washingtonville.
-He previously served as a member of the board of directors for the Alcoholism and Drug Abuse Council of Orange County.

 Colin is an alumnus of Empire State American Legion Boys State and proudly represented New York at American Legion Boys Nation.
 Colin regularly supports the Boys State program, including an annual keynote address to the new class of Staters.

-Colin’s Father is a retired FDNY Lieutenant and his sister is a local police officer.
-His mother Jill is a certified ADAC counselor.
+Colin’s father is a retired FDNY Lieutenant and his sister is a local police officer.
+His mother, Jill, is a certified ADAC counselor.
 Many of Colin’s extended family are members of area labor unions.